docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 3. Run multiple unrelated tests: `make clean generate-accounts test/<TEST NAME WITHOUT .bats SUFFIX>,<TEST NAME WITHOUT .bats SUFFIX>` (just add a `,` and then immediately write the new test name)
 4. Run a whole set or all serial tests: `make clean generate-accounts tests/parallel/setX` where `X` is the number of the set or `make clean generate-accounts tests/serial`

-??? example "Run One or Multiple Specific Test(s)"

-    Multiple test files can be run sequentially with a `,` delimiter between file names: `make test/tls_letsencrypt,tls_manual`

-    To run only the tests in `template.bats`, use `make clean test/template` (or with relative path: `make clean test/parallel/set2/template`).

 ??? tip "Setting the Degree of Parallelization for Tests"

     If your machine is capable, you can increase the amount of tests that are run simultaneously by prepending the `make clean all` command with `BATS_PARALLEL_JOBS=X` (i.e. `BATS_PARALLEL_JOBS=X make clean all`).
 This wil speed up the test procedure.
 You can also run all tests in serial by setting `BATS_PARALLEL_JOBS=1` this way.